 Tracker: This type of mortgage has an interest rate that is tied to the Bank of England base rate.
 The mortgage changes with the base rate.
-Most trackers have terms of two or five years, but you can get lifetime (aka term) tracker mortgages.
-Trackers could be an attractive option as their rates tend to be lower than those on fixed rate mortgages.
-However, you need to be prepared for shifting repayment amounts.
+Most trackers have terms of two or five years, but you can get lifetime (also known as term) tracker mortgages.